 The majority of brands and retailers already have a brand style.
 Style guides ensure they stay consistent, and also help in developing the brand style further.
 Overall, the primary goals behind brand styling are to appear unique and to make a memorable impression.
 Consumers should be able to associate the look with the brand as well as a certain lifestyle.

 To accomplish this, brands must firstly consider the target audience.
 Who are your shoppers, and what lifestyle are you catering to?
 Perhaps it’s a sportswear brand, in which case you want more active colors, lifestyle photography, or product videos showcasing movement.
 There should be an emphasis on certain colors, as well as athleticism and healthy living.

-Whatever the fashion, if you don’t have a style guide, start by identifying who the brand should appeal to most.
+Whatever the fashion, whether it's a blazer or photographing a spaghetti dress, if you don’t have a style guide, start by identifying who the brand should appeal to most.
 Then, with this in mind, begin building instructions for visual content around the brand’s purpose.
 Consider color themes, photography scenes, styling, and how to photograph your fashion products to best reach consumers.

 At the heart of any style guide is information about the angles at which you photograph an object.
 This includes different angles as well as distances to take photos from so they highlight specific features of products.

 Let’s imagine a very simple style guide, for example how to photograph a men's t-shirt.
 Here, the style guide might include three basic shots: the front view, the back, and a detailed shot.
 The detailed shot might consist of a close-up view of the fabric.
 It might be zooming into a logo or a distinguishing feature you want to highlight.